rajeshvkothari/oom/GIN_README_2508.md

 	  Click 'Browse SDC Service Models'
       Select a service and click Deploy.
       Complete the fields indicated by the red star and click Confirm.
-      Wait for few minutes and it will return success message.
+      Wait for few minutes and it will return a success message.
-      Service object is created in Puccini-SO.
+      A service object is created in Puccini-SO.
       Click Close
       ```